 Should you have a physical encounter with one of these large creatures you will probably require medical assistance.

-Fortunately there aren’t many dangerous animals in New Zealand compared to other countries.
+Fortunately, there aren’t many dangerous animals in New Zealand compared to other countries.
+But you may want to consider travel insurance if you want to be extra careful.
 As we mentioned previously, sightings are few and far between, so you really need not worry.

 Have you ever spotted any of these dangerous animals in New Zealand?